jborrel00/FOT/README.md

 * *Since Macs typically keep all applications in the Apllications folder, you may move either the entire extracted CoolTerm folder, or just the CoolTerm application to that folder on your computer.
 The application will run the same way.*

 >The Luxtron FOT probes are very thin and very fragile.
 While they can be used in a variety of media, including water and aqueous solutions, great care must be taken to **ensure the cables are not bent excessively or placed in a substance that could be corosive or become adhered to the end of the optic probe.**

+### *Information Specific to Temperature Mesurement with Spinal DWI Phantom*
+>For consistent temperature measurements, each probe should be inserted the same distance into the contrast-containing spheres.
+>In our case, the set distance is marked off with a small piece of tape.
+The probe is sufficiently inserted when the tape is touching the surface of the phantom.